2014 – 2018

 1. Blights Out

 Imani Jacqueline Brown is an artist, activist, and researcher from New Orleans.
-Her work investigates the continuum of Extractivism, from settler-colonial genocide and slavery to fossil fuel production, gentrification, and police and corporate impunity.
+Her work investigates the 'continuum of extractivism', which spans from settler-colonial genocide and slavery to fossil fuel production, gentrification, and police and corporate impunity.

-These investigations expose the layers of violence and resistance that comprise the foundations of US society and imagine a horizon of ecological reparations.
+In exposing the layers of violence and resistance that comprise the foundations of US society, she opens up space to imagine a path to ecological reparations.

-Imani has worked across the US, as well as internationally in the UK, Poland, and Germany.
-She received her MA with distinction from the Centre for Research Architecture (CRA) at Goldsmiths, University of London, in 2019 and her BA in Anthropology and Visual Arts from Columbia University in 2010.
+Imani received her MA with distinction from the Centre for Research Architecture (CRA) at Goldsmiths, University of London, in 2019 and her BA in Anthropology and Visual Arts from Columbia University in 2010.